SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 ![Input Values](./inputValues.png)

-Now we want to apply out blendedDistortion function to the inputValues sequence.
+Now we want to apply our `blendedDistortion` function to the `inputValues` sequence.

 <hint>

-Note that a `seq` in F# corresponds to `IEnumerable<T>` in .NET.
-This means that by just defining a sequence, data isn't necessarily persisted in memory - until the sequence is evaluated (e.g. by iterating over it).
+Note that a `seq<'a>` in F# corresponds to `IEnumerable<T>` in C#/.NET.
+This means that by just defining a sequence, data is not persisted in memory until the sequence is evaluated (e.g., by iterating over it).
 A sequence can be infinite and can be viewed as a stream of values.
+It can be copied to a list or an array, but its values can also be completely transient.

 </hint>

 Now we need a mechanism for mapping over a sequence of input values to a sequence of output values.
-Before we write code, keep one thing in mind: At the end, we have to provide a callback to an audio backend.
-This callback is called multiple times.
-The purpose of the callback is to take an input sequence (in case of an effect) and produce an output sequence of values.
-Since the callback is called multiple times, it has to store it's state somewhere.
-Since the callback resides at the boundary of our functional system and the I/O world, we will store the latest state in a mutable variable that is captured by a closure.
+Before we write code, keep one thing in mind: at the end, we have to provide some kind of callback to an audio backend.
+This callback (as function pointer) is usually held by the audio backend and called multiple times when new data is needed.
+The purpose of the callback is to take an input array of values (in case of an effect) and produce an output array of values (usually, its indeed arrays).
+Since the callback is called multiple times, it has to store its state somewhere.
+Since the callback resides at the boundary of our functional system and the I/O world, we will store the latest state in a mutable variable that is captured by a closure (so you see that F# is not a "pure" functional language, but this can be an advantage and simplify work when it is appropriate).
 Have a look:

 ```fsharp
 // ('vIn -> Block<'vOut,'s>) -> (seq<'vIn> -> seq<BlockOutput<'vOut, 's>>)